 - (a) The parties stipulate to allow additional discovery; or, - (b) A Pre-Screening Judge at Pre-Screening may A majority of the arbitrators at the pre- arbitration conference provided for in § 10122 of this chapter authorize additional discovery for good cause shown upon the application of a party to the Pre-Screening arbitration proceeding.
-The Pre-Screening Judge arbitrators shall liberally authorize additional discovery if it is necessary in order for a claimant or defendant petitioner or respondent to more adequately present or defend a claim.
+The Pre-Screening Judge arbitrators shall liberally authorize additional discovery if it is necessary in order for a claimant or defendant petitioner or respondent to more adequately present or defend a claim. - § 10122.

-§ 10122.
 Time and Place of Pre-Screening Arbitration Hearing.
 Within thirty (30) days after the parties have exchanged their lists of witnesses and provided each other with the documents that the parties intend to introduce as evidence at the Pre-Screening arbitration hearing, the arbitrators shall meet at a place designated by the chairperson and the Pre-Screening Judge shall conduct a pre-screening arbitration conference for the purpose of deciding upon a date and place for the Pre-Screening arbitration hearing, and for the purpose of deciding whether additional discovery should be permitted pursuant to § 10121 of this chapter.
 The arbitrators, or a majority of them, shall agree upon a date and place for the arbitration hearing.
 The Pre-Screening arbitration hearing shall be conducted within ninety (90) days after the pre-screening arbitration conference between the arbitrators and the parties unless agreed otherwise by the parties.
 Oral notice to the parties at the pre-screening arbitration hearing shall be deemed sufficient.
+On a motion of any party, a Pre-Screening Judge may enlarge any Pre-Screening deadline in this chapter on a showing of good cause.

-§ 10123.
+1 § 10123.
 Pre-Screening Arbitration Briefs.
-Any Pre-Screening arbitration brief to be filed by a claimant petitioner must be filed at least ten (10) working days before the Pre-screening arbitration hearing.
-Any Pre-Screening arbitration brief to be filed by a defendant respondent must be filed at least five (5) working days before the Pre-Screening arbitration hearing.
-A claimant petitioner may file a reply brief, which shall respond only to matters discussed in the defendant's respondent's Pre-Screening arbitration brief, no later than two (2) working days before the arbitration hearing.
+Any Pre-Screening arbitration 2 brief to be filed by a claimant petitioner must be filed at least ten (10) working days 3 before the Pre-screening arbitration hearing.
+Any Pre-Screening arbitration brief to 4 be filed by a defendant respondent must be filed at least five (5) working days before 5 the Pre-Screening arbitration hearing.
+A claimant petitioner may file a reply brief, 6 which shall respond only to matters discussed in the defendant's respondent's Pre- 7 Screening arbitration brief, no later than two (2) working days before the arbitration 8 hearing.

-(a) The Pre-ScreeningJudge panel-may order submission of post-hearing briefs within ten (10) calendar days after the closing of hearings.
-In written briefs, each party may summarize the evidence in testimony and may propose a comprehensive award of remedial or compensatory elements.
+- (a) The Pre-Screening Judge panel may order submission of post-hearing briefs within ten (10) calendar days after the closing of hearings.
+In written briefs, each party may summarize the evidence in testimony and may propose a comprehensive award of remedial or compensatory elements. - § 10124.

-§ 10124.
 Representation by Counsel.
 Any party may be represented in hearings before the arbitration panel by counsel.
-A party may appear without counsel, and shall be advised of such right and the right to retain counsel in a manner calculated to inform the person of the nature and complexity of a proceeding. by a simple concise form to be distributed by the Association administering the arbitration.
+A party may appear without counsel, and shall be advised of such right and the right to retain counsel in a manner calculated to inform the person of the nature and complexity of a proceeding. by a simple concise form to be distributed by the Association administering the arbitration. - § 10125.

-§ 10125.
 Attendance at Hearings.
 Parties to the arbitration and their counsel are entitled to attend all hearings.
-Non-party witnesses may be excluded by either party upon request.
+Non-party witnesses may be excluded by either party upon request. - § 10126.

-§ 10126.
 Oaths.
-The Pre-Screening Judge arbitrators shall require all witnesses at the Pre-Screening arbitration hearing to testify under oath.
+The Pre-Screening Judge arbitrators shall require all witnesses at the Pre-Screening arbitration hearing to testify under oath. - § 10127.

-§ 10127.
 Pre-Screening Arbitration in the Absence of a Party.
 The Pre-Screening arbitration may proceed in the absence of any party who, after due notice, fails to be present.
 An award shall not be made solely on the default of a party.
 The Pre-Screening Judge arbitrators shall require the attending party to submit evidence.